Car Insurance Coverage - What You Should Know

 - Gather evidence - Once you have taken photographs of your accident, continue to write down important information about your accident.
 This can include:

 - Short narrative of your accident (describe what happened in your own words)

 - Seek medical treatment - Even if you feel fine, make sure you seek immediate medical treatment.

 - Contact your insurance company - Tell them you've been involved in an accident with a hit-and run driver.
 But stick to the basic facts and don't discuss fault.
 In a hit-and-run accident, you may need to file a claim against your own insurance company, using your Uninsured Motorist coverage.

 - Get in touch with an attorney- We can work with you and fight for the compensation you rightfully deserve.
 Call us for a free consultation.
-Attorney Miller has been representing accident victims for nearly 20 years and has a proven track record of getting results.
+Attorney Miller has been representing accident victims for 25 years and has a proven track record of getting results.